NattyBumppo/res/_posts/2014-09-01-hs-departmental-recruiting.md

 Some companies that recruit engineering students at non-CSE career fairs include (but not limited to): Tesla, Snapchat, Zappos, and Quora.

-#### How do those companies treat the students?
+### How do those companies treat the students?
 In my experience, the recruiters treat us very well.
 They're representing their company, after all.
 Some recruiters are more personal with the students, but these 'better' recruiters are also employed by some of the more competitive companies.
 Word gets around really quickly among students (and even to different schools!), so it's honestly in the recruiters' best interests to keep students happy.

 Once in a while, you'll run into a recruiter that seems really unprofessional, but you'll probably get that experience at least once no matter what school you go to.
-(It's good learning experience to learn how to deal with difficult people, if you want to spin it that way!)
+It's good learning experience to learn how to deal with difficult people, if you want to spin it that way!

-There's also a recruiting policy for the Affiliates program that you can find [here](http://www.cs.washington.edu/industrial_affiliates/recruiting_policy/)
+There's also a recruiting policy for the Affiliates program that you can find [here](http://www.cs.washington.edu/industrial_affiliates/recruiting_policy/).